ydb-platform/ydb/ydb/docs/en/core/best_practices/_includes/secondary_indexes.md

 The [`table index add` command](../../reference/ydb-cli/commands/secondary_index.md#add) is supported in the YDB CLI.

 Since an index contains its own data derived from table data, when creating an index on an existing table with data, an operation is performed to initially build an index.
 This may take a long time.
-This operation is executed in the background and you can continue to work with the table while it's in progress.
-However, you can't use a new index until it's created.
+This operation is executed in the background and you can keep working with the table while it's in progress.
+However, you can't use the new index until it's created.

 An index can only be used in the order of the fields included in it.
 If an index contains two fields, such as `a` and `b`, you can effectively use it for queries such as:
-* `WHERE a = $var1 AND b = $var2`.
+* `WHERE a = $var1 AND b = $var2`;
-* `WHERE a = $var1`.
+* `WHERE a = $var1`;
 * `WHERE a > $var1` and other comparison operators.
 * `WHERE a = $var1 AND b > $var2` and any other comparison operators in which the first field must be checked for equality.

 This index can't be used in the following queries:
-* `WHERE b = $var1`.
+* `WHERE b = $var1`;
 * `WHERE a > $var1 AND b > $var2`, which is equivalent to `WHERE a > $var1` in terms of applying the index.
 * `WHERE b > $var1`.